beimingw/ctc-test/README.md

 - OK: the test is successful
 - FAILED: test is considered failed when the returned data does not match expectation
 - ERROR: not able to get a valid response from the target backend
-- SKIPPED: the entry's bank id is not valid
+- SKIPPED: the entry's bank id is not in use

 Example output:
 ```